 Annual gross water use is defined by the CWC as the volume of water, treated or untreated, that enters the distribution system excepting the following: recycled water, the net volume of water placed into long term storage, water conveyed by the retailer for use by another supplier, water delivered for agricultural use, and process water for industrial use if industrial water use is a significant percentage of overall water use.
 Deductions for exported water and water delivered for agricultural use were made in the calculation of the baseline and so are also considered in the calculation of 2020 GPCD.
-No other exclusions or deductions were used in the calculation of the 2020 gross water use.
+In 2023, a specific exclusion for extraordinary water loss related to the Camp Fire Disaster was approved by DWR, further documented in the following sections.